wallarm/product-documentation/docs/latest/user-guides/triggers/triggers.md

     Due to different parameter values of grouped hits, the [Mark as false positive](../events/false-attack.md#mark-an-attack-as-a-false-positive) button will be unavailable for the whole attack, but you still will be able to mark certain hits as false positives.
 [Active verification of the attack](../../about-wallarm-waf/detecting-vulnerabilities.md#active-threat-verification) will also be unavailable.

     The hits with the Brute force, Forced browsing, Resource overlimit, Data bomb, or Virtual patch attack types are not considered in this trigger.
-* Graylist IP for 1 hour when it originates more than 3 different [malicious payloads](../../glossary-en.md#malicious-payload) within 1 hour
+* Graylist IP for 1 hour when it originates more than 3 different [malicious payloads](../../glossary-en.md#malicious-payload) within 1 hour.

     [Graylist](../ip-lists/graylist.md) is a list of suspicious IP addresses processed by the node as follows: if graylisted IP originates malicious requests, the node blocks them while allowing legitimate requests.
 In contrast to graylist, [denylist](../ip-lists/denylist.md) points to IP addresses that are not allowed to reach your applications at all - the node blocks even legitimate traffic produced by denylisted sources.
 IP graylisting is one of the options aimed at the reduction of [false positives](../../about-wallarm-waf/protecting-against-attacks.md#false-positives).